artimys/udacity-landing-page/README.md

 # Usage
 [(Back to top)](#table-of-contents)

 # Development
 [(Back to top)](#table-of-contents)

-Ideally, you should keep the README simple.
-If you need to add more complex explanations, use a wiki.
-Check out [this wiki](https://github.com/navendu-pottekkat/nsfw-filter/wiki) for inspiration. -->

 # Contribute
 [(Back to top)](#table-of-contents)

 ### Sponsor
 [(Back to top)](#table-of-contents)

 ### Adding new features or fixing bugs
 [(Back to top)](#table-of-contents)

 Any issues found please submit an issue or a pull request.
 Keep it friendly.

 # License
 [(Back to top)](#table-of-contents)